dufferzafar/arch-packages/Readme.md

 # arch packages

-PKGBUILDs for tools I couldn't find on AUR.

-I still need to figure out how to upload these on AUR.

-**Installing a package from this repo.**
+I will upload these on AUR once I figure out how to do that.
+Till then, you can install directly from this repo:

 ```bash
 git clone http://github.com/dufferzafar/arch-packages && cd arch-packages